-The NSA certificate recognizes students who have completed the courses representing the required knowledge units as specified by the National Security Agency and the Department of Homeland Security for Professionals in Information Assurance and Cyber-Defense as part of Penn State’s designation as a Center of Academic Excellence.
+The NSA certificate recognizes students who have completed the courses representing the required knowledge units as specified by the National Security Agency and the Department of Homeland Security for Professionals as part of Penn State’s designation as a National Center of Academic Excellence in Cyber Defense.

 Security and Risk Analysis

-The SRA certificate provides introductory curriculum that covers information systems, information assurance (both digital and physical security) and intelligence analysis.
+The SRA certificate provides an introductory curriculum that covers information systems, information assurance (both digital and physical security), and intelligence analysis.
 Students explore information and communication technology-based infrastructures and how the data within them demonstrate our interactions with society, government, and the economy.

 Earning a Certificate

-- earning a grade of C or better is required for all courses in the certificate
+- earning a grade of C or better for all courses in the certificate program, and

 If you have any questions regarding this process, please contact Laurie Shirey.